RobTillaart/Currency/README.md

 **Experimental**

 The currency library contains a number of functions that help to print integers as currency.

 The currency functions assume you do the currency math in integer units.
 For dollars and euro's this would be cents.
 For numbers with more decimals it is a smaller unit.

 Using integers makes addition, subtraction and multiplication of currency exact.

-The library has experimental wrappers for float/double values.
-Not tested extensively yet.

 Choosing int32_t as 'base' also means that there is a limit in terms of minimum and maximum values.
 When large amounts are needed one can use the currency64() or one of its derived formatters as this is based upon int64_t numbers.

 There is a relation with the printHelpers class - https://github.com/RobTillaart/printHelpers When this currency library has matured it might be merged with printHelpers.

+### Breaking change 0.2.0 float/double

+The library 0.1.x had experimental wrappers for float/double values.
+Testing showed the limits of **float** => seven significant digits explicitly.
+As that caused the converted string to be incorrect (thus useless) this part of the API is deprecated.

 ### Symbols